 The Supported Operating Classes Element field contains a Supported Operating Classes element to indicate the supported operating classes for the requested network type, consistent with the Country element advertised by the AP.
 The Supported Operating Classes is described in 9.4.2.52 (Supported Operating Classes element).

-(#1024)The TWT Elements field includes zero or more TWT elements each containing only one individual TWT parameter set (see Figure 9-760 (Individual TWT Parameter Set field format(11ax))). (#3146)When included in a Channel Usage Request frame, the TWT Elements field contains only one TWT element, except if used for the establishment of a peer-to-peer TWT agreement with a range of TWT parameter values (see 10.46.9 (TWT parameter ranges(11ax))).
+(#1024)The TWT Elements field includes zero or more TWT elements each containing only one individual TWT parameter set (see Figure 9-760 (Individual TWT Parameter Set field format(11ax))). (#3146)When included in a Channel Usage Request frame, the TWT Elements field contains only one TWT element, except if used for the unavailability notification with a range of TWT parameter values (see 10.46.9 (TWT parameter ranges(11ax))).
 In this case, an additional TWT element is present.
 The subfields of the Individual TWT Parameter Set field are set as described in 11.21.15 (Channel usage procedures).

 (#3155)The Timeout Interval Element field is present when the TWT Elements field contains at least one TWT element; if present it contains a TIE.
 Otherwise, the Timeout Interval Element field is not present in this frame.
 The subfields of the TIE are set as described in 11.21.15 (Channel usage procedures).